jkillian/jasonkillian.com/app/assets/articles/autoformatting-adventures/article.md

 # Autoformatting Adventures

-*An adventure in developer tooling and the world of open source*
+*An adventure in developer tooling and the world of open source!*

 ### Adding autoformatting